Creation

 The name of a table is specified with the

-annotation.
-The table names are repeated in thetables
+@SetupTableDeclarationannotation.
+The table names are repeated in thetableselement of the@SetupDatabaseannotation. -

 The order of the table names listed in the